 In this manner, it acts as an ‘unobtrusive observer’ of the traffic, and just feeds a copy of the data to whatever device is attached to it.
 This provides full network visibility at that point.
 At the same time, however, if the tap or monitoring device should fail – it will in no way affect the traffic or its flow.

-Taps come in both passive and active versions – each type having its own particular advantages.
+Taps come in both passive and active versions – each type having its own particular advantages for network monitoring.